MrAladin-afs/MrAladin-afs.github.io/README.md

 ### 0. One-click to deploy on Vercel
 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/ArielFalcon/portfolio&project-name=portfolio&repository-name=portfolio)

-Modify the `cv.json` file to create your own printable Portfolio/CV.
+Modify the `cv.json` file to update your portfolio information.

 ### 1. Use this Repo as an Astro Project Template